 Scoliosis is a complicated, three-dimensional disorder of the spine.
 In scoliosis, the affected individual may have both lateral curvature and vertebral rotation.
 Lateral curve scoliosis is present when the vertebral column bends from side to side.
 The curvature can be a single (C-shaped) curvature or a double curvature making it an S-shaped curve.
 Unlike others, the chiropractor and physiotherapists of the Chiropractic Specialty Centers® pay added attention to the type curve you have.
 The “C-Shape” and “S-Shape” characteristics of scoliosis are markers that render scoliosis either easy or difficult to manage.
 The “C” Shaped curves are typically easily treated.
 But, the “S” shaped curves required expert-level care offered by our clinical teams.

-Rotational scoliosis, on the other hand, is more complicated as it causes a twisting deformity of the vertebral structure.
-As the disease progressively worsens, the spinous processes in the area of curvature will rotate toward the concavity of the curve, while the vertebral body rotates to the opposite side.
-For example, a patient has a left concavity of thoracic curvature; the spinous process tends to rotate to the left while the vertebral body rotates to the right.
+On the other hand, rotational scoliosis is more complicated as it causes a twisting deformity of the vertebral structure.
+As the disease progressively worsens, the spinous processes in the area of curvature will rotate toward the concavity of the curve while the vertebral body rotates to the opposite side.
+For example, a patient has a left concavity of thoracic curvature; the spinous process rotates to the left while the vertebral body rotates to the right.
 Therefore, the involved vertebral bones in the affected scoliosis region turn in a three-dimensional manner.
-On the concave side of the curvature, the ribs are close together whereas, on the convex side, they are widely separated.
+On the concave side of the curvature, the ribs are close together, whereas, on the convex side, they are widely separated.

 As the vertebral bodies turn, the spinous processes rotate and deviate more and more to the concave side of the scoliotic curve, pushing and turning the ribs along with them.
 The back surface of a scoliosis spine can be more elevated on one side, producing a rib hump.
 This is caused by the posterior ribs being pushed to the back on the convex side, causing rib protrusion on the affected side.
 On the other hand, the anterior ribs on the concave side are pushed anteriorly.
 On the concavity side, the vertebrae and intervertebral discs (spinal disc) are decreased in height.

-The degree of importance given to the three-dimensional aspects of scoliosis can never be overstated.
-Therefore, the care you get from a Chiropractic Specialty Center® focuses on stabilizing scoliosis from a three-dimensional aspect.
+We can never overstate the degree of importance given to the three-dimensional aspects of scoliosis.
+Therefore, the care you get from a Chiropractic Specialty Center® focuses on stabilizing scoliosis from a three-dimensional part.